By Alex Knies

 Modeling may look like a glamorous hobby, full of luxurious clothing and parties, but it isn’t.
 Modeling is a full-time job for many.
 We obviously get paid for it- how else would we get that nice clothing?
 And college is supposed to prepare us for getting a job.
 So what do we do when we already have one?

 The peak of a models career tends to be around their early-twenties, even younger.
 Runway especially is full of young adults, who most likely arrived backstage with their parents.
 Unfortunately, the peak of a student’s career is around the same time.
 As of now, we’re forced to choose one or the other: college, or catwalks.
+Fortunately, thanks to such services as CheapPaperWriting, we can get the best of both worlds – being successful in college and having an exciting job.

 Most of the time, the models that do attend school do so after their modeling career.
 Or at least, after they become relevant.
 If you think about the supermodels ruling the industry right now (Gigi, Kendall, Taylor) how many are seen in the classroom? #KenGi plans on riding along with Vogue as long as they can.